AmirMK/test/README.md

 * Set up an application load balancer with HTTPS

 ## 1. Running TabPy on EC2 Instance
 AWS EC2 instance is employed as a virtual server to host python and run TabPy.
 The most important point in this part is while we are not going to configure TabPy with HTTPS, it still should be configured with authentication.
 Below is the walk through process to set-up an EC2 instance and install and configure TabPy.
 If you already have EC2 instance with TabPy up and run you may skip this section.
-You can find the official AWS documentation on set up Amazon EC2 here . (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html)
+You can find the official AWS documentation on set up Amazon EC2 [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html).

 ## 1.1.
 EC2 Instance Set-up